pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 When I say minimal, I may be understating the intent somewhat, so allow me to clarify what I mean.

 My current blog is a WordPress site.
 Yes, a ubiquitous blogging platform and nothing really of note.
 So why the change?
 Well, it's never really felt like a good fit for me.
 As a developer, I want something more akin to what I'm used to.
-For instance, I'd like to use GIT source control, and I'd love for my blog to update based on my commits to the Main branch;
-and possibly a Draft (aka dev) branch.
+For instance, I'd like to use GIT source control, and I'd love for my blog to update based on my commits to the Main branch; and possibly a Draft (aka dev) branch.

 Additionally, I want firm control over the process and tech.
-A WP site is excellent, but I feel it's overkill for a simple blog, and due to its popularity, it's a big moving target for hackers.
-Lastly, a simple factor is that I cannot be bothered keeping on top of the maintenance required to keep it safe; therefore, it's only a matter of time before it' s defaced by an automated bot - bah.
+A WP site is excellent, but I feel that it's overkill for a simple blog, and due to its popularity, it's a big moving target for hackers.
+Lastly, a simple factor is that I cannot be bothered keeping on top of the maintenance required to keep it safe; therefore, it's only a matter of time before it's defaced by an automated bot - bah.

 Ok.
 So time for me to create an MVP list 🤔...

-I'll start with what I want from the current WP site
+I start with what I want from the current WP site

 - Blog posts (Obviously)
 - Blog tags (View all posts in a category etc.)